Contact:

 Stone masonry

-Stone masonry shapes historic old towns as well as modern engineering structures.
+Stone masonry shapes historic townscapes as well as modern civil and infrastructure structures.
 It serves as a load-bearing wall, as a retaining wall in earthworks and road construction, as a facing, as a bank protection and noise barrier wall structure, or as a dry stone wall in landscape construction.
-The diversity of materials such as granite, basalt, sandstone, and limestone, as well as the construction types from dry stone masonry to mortared ashlar masonry, lead to very different properties in load-bearing behavior, durability, and construction process.
-In planning, execution, maintenance, and deconstruction, procedures are chosen that protect the fabric, minimize emissions, and enable clean, single-grade reuse.
-Where needed, low vibration levels separation and splitting methods are also considered, for example with hydraulic rock and concrete splitters or concrete pulverizer tools from Darda GmbH—such as in concrete demolition and special demolition, during gutting works, or for special assignments.
+The diversity of materials such as granite, basalt, sandstone, and limestone, as well as the construction types from dry stone masonry to mortared ashlar masonry, result in very different properties in load-bearing behavior, durability, and construction processes.
+In planning, execution, maintenance, and deconstruction, procedures are selected that protect the fabric, minimize emissions, and enable clean, single-grade reuse.
+Where needed, low-vibration separation and splitting methods are also considered, for example with hydraulic rock and concrete splitters or concrete pulverizer tools from Darda GmbH – such as in concrete demolition and special demolition, during gutting works, or for special assignments.

 Construction types, bonds, and joint patterns at a glance